dgaimpact/dga-platform/03_P3_AUDIT/BLUEPRINTS/GD-P3-Scoring-Blueprint-GEO-AIO.md

 | At least one credible profile | 0.25 |
 | Consistency across profiles | 0.25 |

-Includes LinkedIn, brokerage directories, licensing registries, associations.
+Includes LinkedIn, brokerage directories, licensing registries, and associations.

 ---

 # PART II — AIO
 Answer Inclusion & Optimization (10.0)

+## AIO Definition

 AIO answers one question:

-If an AI system is asked a relevant question, would it confidently include this entity in the answer?
+**Would an AI system confidently include this entity when answering a relevant question?**

-AIO measures usability by AI systems, not legitimacy.
+AIO measures usability by AI systems, not existence.

 ---